drpetersonfernandes/SimpleLauncher/parameters.md

 **Emulator Location (Example):** <br>
 **Emulator Parameters:** <br>

-Use the Simple Launcher tools to generate BAT files for you.
+Use Simple Launcher tools to generate BAT files for you.

 ## Sega Saturn